-Housing Financial Statements June 30, 2012
+Housing System Financial Statements June 30, 2013

-FLORIDA ATLANTIC UNIVERSITY HOUSING SYSTEM MANAGEMENT DISCUSSION AND ANALYSIS June 30, 2012
+FLORIDA ATLANTIC UNIVERSITY HOUSING SYSTEM MANAGEMENT DISCUSSION AND ANALYSIS June 30, 2013

-Our discussion and analysis of Florida Atlantic University's Housing Division's (Housing) financial performance provides an overview of the financial activities for the fiscal year ending June 30, 2012.
+Our discussion and analysis of Florida Atlantic University's Housing Division's (Housing) financial performance provides an overview of the financial activities for the fiscal year ending June 30, 2013.
 Please read this in conjunction with Housing's financial statements.

-The statement of Net Assets and Statement of Revenues, Expenses, and Changes in Net Assets report Housing's net assets and changes in net assets respectively.
-Over time, increases or decreases in Housing's net assets are one indicator of whether its financial health is improving or deteriorating.
+The Statement of Net Position and Statement of Revenues, Expenses, and Changes in Net Position report Housing's net position and changes in net position respectively.
+Over time, increases or decreases in Housing's net position are one indicator of whether its financial health is improving or deteriorating.
 We believe that the financial position of Housing is healthy.
 The University's management has insured its financial strength through comprehension and strategic planning for the future.